 SHOULD CHILDREN PRACTICE ACADEMICS IN THE SUMMER?

-Will summer send them down that slide?
+Will summer send them further down that slide?

 A study published by American Education Research Journal showed that of their pool of students (studied for five summers), 52% of students lost an average of 39% of their total yearly gains during the summer months.
 Another 2016 study by Atteberry and McEachin showed that learning loss was impacted by socioeconomic and minority status, but that overall, many children lose about a month’s worth of learning, while some lose much more.
 So yes, the summer slide is a big deal, and likely to impact at least some of your students.
 Don’t panic, because you can do something about it!